Hidden Long Ridge

 After about a mile along the creek, turn right at a man-made lake and cross the dam to emerge onto Long Ridge at Ward Road.
 Another right turn at the street sign onto a ridgeline fire road passes open fields and a granite bench dedicated to Wallace Stegner, a Stanford author and conservationist.
 Enjoy views to the Pacific and perhaps some early blooming wildflowers.
 A junction just past the bench leads back down into the forest and straight through another junction onto Long Ridge Trail, which loops around for 0.7 mile before a left turn leads 0.6 mile back to Hwy.
 35.

+Be sure to check Long Ridge Open Space Preserve's website to see conditions on trails and any closures.
 From I-280, take exit 24 and go west on Sand Hill Rd.
 After 2 miles turn right onto Portola Rd., and then a sharp left onto CA-84 W/La Honda Rd. for 3.5 miles.
 Turn left onto CA-35/Skyline Blvd. and follow it 7 miles past Thomas Fogarty Winery to the Grizzly Flat trailhead parking lot on the left.
-Trailhead is across the street, so you’ll have to cross Hwy.
+Trailhead is across the street, so you'll have to cross Hwy.
 35. Free parking.
 No dogs.